sonyarouje/ad-b2c-pinger/README.md

 Lets see some of the environment variables used by this application

--   NODE_ENV=DEV or PROD `If NODE_ENV is DEV then scheduled job to ping the urls will be disabled.`
+-   NODE_ENV=DEV or PROD `Can configure different directories to save tokens and config files based on this environment variable`
 -   PORT=6420 `Port in which the application listen`
 -   SCHEDULED_HRS=7-22 `Hours the scheduled job run, for e.g. above configuration set scheduler to run from 7am to 10pm`
 -   INTERVAL_IN_MIN=1 `At what interval the scheduler should ping the urls.`
+-   CALL_SCHEDULED_URLS `Value can be true or false.
+If false then configured urls will not called by the scheduler.`
 -   API_KEY=eyJ0eXAiOiJKV1QiLCJhbGciOiJSUz `This is an optional variable.
 If this variable is set then any http request to this pinger should have a header named api_key with the configured value.
-This is just to secure the end points with some basic security.`
+This is to secure the end points with some basic security.`

 ## How to configure the pinger?